Simplifying Dependent Reductions in the Polyhedral Model: Related Work

+\relatedworkparagraph{Program Complexity} \citet{determinecomplexity1} and \citet{determinecomplexity2} studied methods\rline{relatedworkcomplexity} to infer the complexity of programs.
+These works can reduce the effort for manually analyzing the hand optimized benchmarks, which is particularly helpful for enlarging the benchmark suite.

-\paragraph{Incrementalization in Probabilistic Programming} The problem of incrementalization occurs in probabilistic programming system (PPS), and is known as incremental inference.
-Existing work such as \cite{hakaru10, c3, swift, r2, yang14, zhang19} attempt to address the problem of incremental inference in PPS.
+\relatedworkparagraph{Incrementalization in Probabilistic Programming} The problem of incrementalization occurs in probabilistic programming system (PPS), and is known as incrementalized inference.
+Existing work \citep{hakaru10, c3, swift, r2, yang14, zhang19} attempted to address the problem of incrementalized inference in PPS.
 However, these techniques are variants/combinations of 1) tracing JITs, 2) specialization and caching/memoization, 3) dynamic dependence analysis, 4) dynamic program slicing, or 5) runtime symbolic analysis -- in summary, dynamic optimizations.
-These techniques introduce significant runtime overhead for storing dependency graph/traces (which is of size proportional to the number of the executed statement instances) and/or performing analysis on those graphs/traces dynamically.
-Our technique can be applied to PPS to solve the incremental inference problem; however, our technique is a static compilation techinique which do not suffer from runtime overhead.
+These techniques introduce significant runtime overhead for storing dependence graph/traces (which is of size proportional to the number of the executed statement instances) and/or performing analysis on those graphs/traces dynamically.
+Our technique can be applied to PPS to solve the incrementalized inference problem; however, our technique is a static compilation techinique which do not suffer from runtime overhead.

-Many existing and ongoing work \citep{church,augurv2,webppl,pyro,jags,hakaru,venture,shuffle} allow the user to code in high level DSLs.
-Though the details on these systems are out of the scope of the paper, our method can be potentially integrated into these systems for generating code with efficient complexity.
+Many\rline{incorpratepps} existing and ongoing work \citep{church,augurv2,webppl,pyro,jags,hakaru,venture,shuffle} allow the user to code in high level DSLs.
+Though the details on these systems are out of the scope of the paper, our method can be potentially integrated into these systems for generating code with efficient complexity, which we discuss more in \Cref{sec:incorprateintopps}.

-\paragraph{Reductions} Previous work \citep{pollyred, ginsbach17} proposed techiniques to detect reductions from loop based code; these techniques can be used as front-ends to our technique for conversion into our reduction based IR.
-Previous work \citep{rauchwerger99, pollyred, reddrawing, ginsbach17} optimizes reductions in the polyhedral model for considerations such as privatization and parallelization.
-They do not optimize reductions' complexities; however, they can be used as optimizing backends for generating efficient code for reductions after applying our method.

-\paragraph{ILP scheduling} Previous work \citep{ilpschedulemultidim, pouchet.07.cgo, pouchet.08.pldi} gives an ILP formulation of the scheduling problem.
-Specifically, \cite{ilpschedulemultidim} shows how to construct constraints for a convex ILP problem to find an $m$-dimensional schedule for a program.
-Moreover, this formulation of constraints allows one to incorporate a desired objective to be optimized --- in this work, we used the complexity of the final transformed program as the objective and we showed how to encode such objective as a affine expression in \Cref{sec:mssrcomplexity}.